 🏰 castle: the Domaine de Vullierens has belonged to the same family for over 700 years, with the Mestral family residing here ever since the completion of the current castle by Gabriel-Henri de Mestral in 1745;

 🌷 iris gardens: the collection of irises at Vullierens was created by Doreen Bovet, the Californian wife (and mother of the current owner of Vullierens) of Bernard Bovet de Mestral.
 A great lover of irises, in the autumn of 1950, Doreen planted 5 new varieties (ordered from Shreiner in the USA); in 1955 the castle gardens were opened to the public.
 Over the years, the iris and day lily collection has grown and developped, and now there are over 400 varieties planted over 2 hectares.
-A particular feature of irises is that they flower twice annually, and once 🍁 in autumn!
+A particular feature of irises is that they flower twice annually, once in springtime and once 🍁 in autumn!

-sculptures: in the gardens of Vullieriens, there are 80 sculptures dotted across 30 hectares of land, from 21 Swiss and international artists / the Étienne Krähenbühl ‘s Le Bing Bang is donged every day at at 15h!
+sculptures: in the gardens of Vullieriens, there are 80 sculptures dotted across 30 hectares of land, from 21 Swiss and international artists / the Étienne Krähenbühl ‘s Le Bing Bang is donged every day at at 14h30!

 🦎 for families and children: Le Royaume du Roi Lézard is a magical addition for children and families in the gardens / most of the route is possible with a buggy or you can leave buggies at entrance / be sure to ask for the map at the entrance / see here for more details;